Welcome to our clam shop!

 Southern Cross was started By Capt.
 Bill Leeming

 (1942-2010).
-Bill travelled to the carribean and
+Bill traveled to the Caribbean and

 on one very clear and starry night he looked up and saw

-the southern cross constellation.
+the Southern Cross constellation.
 He was so

 impressed by its beauty that he named his business after